You may have heard of clinical trials, and your doctor may even have suggested your child enroll in one.

 - Take notes during the discussion.
 Read the notes back to the investigator to make sure you heard everything correctly.
 Ask, “Can I tell you what I think this is about and you tell me if I’m right or not?”

 - Ask for contact information if you would like to talk to other parents whose child is participating in the study.
 The study team can provide this information if they get permission from other parents to have you contact them.

-- After being presented with information and an informed consent document, you do not have to sign it right away.
-Go home and think about it, talk it over with your family, your child’s pediatrician, and other trusted people.
+- Think about taking a little time before signing the informed consent document.
+Ask if you can instead go home and think about it, talk it over with your family, your child’s pediatrician, and other trusted people before signing.

 Listen to your “gut.”
 If you’re not satisfied with the information given to you and the answers to your questions, don’t enroll your child.